jam01/xtrasonnet/docs/camel.md

 ```

 !!! note
-    If you wanted to specify result type through an exchange property or message header in the Java DSL, you can utilize the values in the  `XtrasonnetConstants`.
+    If you wanted to specify result type through an exchange property or message header in the Java DSL, you can utilize the values in `XtrasonnetConstants`.

-If the expression results in an Array, or an Object, you can instruct the expression to return you `List.class`
-or `Map.class`, respectively.
+If the expression results in an Array, or an Object, you can instruct the expression to return you `List.class` or `Map.class`, respectively.
 However, the output media type must be `application/x-java-object` (default).

 !!! note
     The default `Document` object is useful in situations where there are intermediate transformation steps, and so retaining the content metadata through a route execution is valuable.